-Let's illustrate our approach to measurement.
+Let us illustrate our approach to measurement.
 We begin with import tariffs, a domain in which measurement issues are well documented.
-Table 1 provides examples of industrial policies implemented through the use of import tariffs.
-A Brazilian import tariff (example 1), levied on IT and telecommunication goods, wants to stimulate innovation and strengthen the national IT sector.
-Likewise, a Nigerian import tariff (example 8), levied on used automobiles, wants to "strengthen the automotive sector."
+Table 1 provides examples of industrial policies implemented through import tariffs.
+A Brazilian import tariff (example 1), levied on IT and telecommunication goods, aims to stimulate innovation and strengthen the national IT sector.
+Likewise, a Nigerian import tariff (example 8) levied on used automobiles aims to "strengthen the automotive sector."
 These examples demonstrate our definition of industrial policy in practice.
 The explicit goal of these policies is to alter the composition of economic activity in favor of specific sectors (here, IT or automobiles).

-In contrast, Table 2 provides examples of import tariff policies with distinct, identifiable goals.
-For instance, a policy from Pakistan raises import tariffs to "increase the revenue of the government," (example 2) while Ghana reintroduces tariffs on staple food items after their removal during a period of "rising food prices" (example 4).
-Similarly, Turkey eliminates import tariffs on prefabricated buildings "to meet the need for shelter caused by earthquakes" (example 6).
+In contrast, Table 2 provides examples of import tariff policies with other, identifiable (non-industrial policy) goals.
+For instance, a policy from Pakistan raises import tariffs to "increase the revenue of the government," (example 2) while Ghana reintroduces tariffs on staple food items during a period of "rising food prices" (example 4).
+Meanwhile, Turkey eliminates import tariffs on prefabricated buildings "to meet the need for shelter caused by earthquakes" (example 6).
 These policies do not articulate industrial policy goals (i.e., to alter the composition of economic activity), but express other government objectives: increasing fiscal revenue, stabilizing prices for essential goods, or responding to major shocks like natural disasters.

 The examples above illustrate that instruments like import tariffs can serve purposes distinct from industrial policy (Harrison and Rodríguez-Clare, 2010).
-Of course, some of these counterexamples are selective, targeting specific goods such as food items or building materials.
-They thus influence the composition of domestic economic activity.
-However, the key distinction is that these changes are not their objective.
+Of course, some of these counterexamples are selective, targeting specific goods such as food items or building materials, and thus influence the composition of domestic economic activity.
+However, the key distinction is that these changes in the composition of economic activity are not the objective of the policy for non-industrial policies.
 Neither the selectivity of a policy nor the policy instrument itself is sufficient to identify industrial policy.